iamkawal/angular-projects/learnings/learnings.md

 ### Lecture 135

-1. Angular cleans up the subscriptions in a component whenever a component is destroyed.
+1. Angular ~~cleans up the subscriptions in a component whenever a component is destroyed~~.
 To be safe, implementing ngOnDestroy and then unsubscribing the subscription can benifit.
 That means your subscription won't be living in memory even if your component is destroyed.

+   **Correction**: Angular cleans up only those subscriptions that correspond to observables provided by angular.
+Any subscriptions that correspond to custom made observables/subjects will not be destroyed by angular.

    ```ts
       ngOnDestroy() {